Ajay-rai/used_car_price_predictor/README.md

 * Counted number of features such as Bluetooth, keyless entry, type of wheel, heated seats etc and saved into one column.

 ## EDA (EDA.ipnyb)
 Plotted distribution of continous and categorial variables.
 Imputed missing values and removed outliers.
-Highlights from EDA notebook area as folows:
+Highlights from EDA notebook are as folows:

 ![alt text](https://github.com/Ajay-rai/used_car_price_predictor/blob/master/images/price_histogram.PNG)
 ![alt text](https://github.com/Ajay-rai/used_car_price_predictor/blob/master/images/model_dist.PNG)